Pyroglyph/unidark/README.md

 ## How to Use

-1. Either [download the latest version](https://github.com/Pyroglyph/unidark/releases) or compile Unidark from source.
+First, either [download the latest version](https://github.com/Pyroglyph/unidark/releases) or compile Unidark from source.

+### Method A

+1. Open Unidark.exe
+2. Follow the on-screen prompts.
+3. You're done!

+### Method B

-2. Drop your Unity.exe onto Unidark.exe
+1. Drop Unity.exe (or a shortcut to it) onto Unidark.exe
-3. Wait for Unidark to finish working.
+2. Wait for Unidark to complete.
-4. You're done!
+3. You're done!

-## Stuff I need to do before releasing

-- [x] Make it work in the first place
-- [x] Make it more obvious to users when Unidark has succeeded/failed
-- [x] Add support for shortcuts that point to Unity.exe rather than just the exe itself
-- [x] Auto-detect if Unity.exe has already been patched (and offer to reverse it)
-- [x] Check for existing Unity installations so you don't have to go hunting by yourself
+## Troubleshooting

+If Unidark complains about not being able to open Unity.exe, it probably doesn't have permission to access Unity's folder.
+Running Unidark as an administrator should solve this:

+1. Right-click on Unidark.exe
+2. Click the 'Compatibility' tab.
+3. Check the 'Run this program as an administrator' box.
+4. Click 'OK'.
+5. Try using Unidark again.

+Is something else not working right?
+Are you getting cryptic error messages?
+[Create an issue](https://github.com/Pyroglyph/unidark/issues/new) about it!
+Make sure it's reproducible!
+Make sure to include the version of Unity you're using too, otherwise I won't be able to help.